Important Alert:

 Key Takeaways

-Being mentioned by an AI model is now as valuable as ranking high on Google.
-It boosts credibility, drives referral traffic, and signals to both users and algorithms that your content is an authoritative, trustworthy source.
+Being cited by an AI model is fast becoming as valuable as ranking high on Google: it builds credibility, drives referral traffic, and signals to users and algorithms alike that your content is an authoritative, trustworthy source.
+And unlike traditional SEO, LLM citations aren’t won by backlinks or keyword stuffing alone – they’re won by being factual, well-structured, quotable, and recognised as an entity.

 To get cited, you first need to understand how LLM content citation works.
 Models like ChatGPT, Gemini, or Perplexity do not “search” the web like traditional engines.
 Instead, they: